zuhairmhtb/PyMessagingFramework/README.md

 # PyMessagingFramework

-This is a messaging framework to manage commands and events of RabbitMQ.
+This is a messaging framework to manage commands and events of RabbitMQ in a microservice architecture.

 In a microservice architecture, currently commands and events are published as json data or via pickled objects.
-However, in a language independent system where RabbitMQ is the message broker, passing messages between the systems is feasible only via json objects.
+However, in a language independent system where RabbitMQ is the message broker, passing messages between the systems is feasible mainly via json objects.

 If the data is passed as json, and if the message format changes, we have to find all json calls in the service and update them.
 This creates a problem as the same json data for a message can exist in multiple places.